jamieadamsuk/jamieadamsdotclick2022/content/stream/2022-01-27-not-that-smart.md

 Now that TVs connect to Wi-Fi, an additional revenue stream opens in the way of advertisements.
 Samsung has been doing it for a while now, and makes a bunch of money.
 Now [LG is getting into the game](https://gizmodo.com/lg-s-latest-announcement-solidifies-everything-wrong-wi-1848425315).

 This bothers me.
 We’ve kind of accepted that we don’t have to pay hard cash to use Facebook and Google, and all the rest, and that instead we give them some personal data so that they can sell adverts.
 But TVs cost _real money_, and they ain’t cheap.
-Users shouldn’t have to be milked for their personal data, too.
+Users shouldn’t be milked for their personal data, too.

 It’s increasingly difficult to buy a non-smart TV, so your only options are to never connect it to the internet (impossible on a Samsung), use router level DNS blocking (until the TVs start using encrypted DNS) or connect something like an Apple TV and use that exclusively.